ollef/Earley/README.md

 Leo's paper *A general context-free parsing algorithm running in linear time on every LR(k) grammar without using lookahead*, which removes indirections in sequences of non-ambiguous backpointers between item sets.

-The implemented algorithm handles all CFGs, with one caveat: any production that accepts the empty string (i.e. an *epsilon* production) is only expanded *once* per position in the input string.
-This means that the parser does not give an infinite number of parse results for such grammars.
-This is usually not a problem.

 Contact
 -------